-- Complete a baccalaureate or higher degree from a regionally-accredited college or university. - Satisfy the basic skills requirement (Passage of the CBEST exam). - Achieve a passing score on required subject matter exams (CSET). - Pass the Reading Instruction Competence Assessment (RICA). - Complete a course in the provisions and principles of the US Constitution. - Complete a Commission-approved multiple subject teacher preparation program. - Obtain a formal recommendation for the credential by the program sponsor.
+- Complete a baccalaureate or higher degree from a regionally-accredited college or university. - Satisfy the basic skills requirement (Passage of the CBEST exam). - Achieve a passing score on required subject matter exams (CSET).

+- Pass the Reading Instruction Competence Assessment (RICA). - Complete a course in the provisions and principles of the US Constitution. - Complete a Commission-approved multiple subject teacher preparation program. - Obtain a formal recommendation for the credential by the program sponsor.

+Core Requireme 1115

 EDU205 Health Nutrition, and PE for 3

 Teachers

 EDU501 Affirming and Valuing 3

 Diversity in the Classroom

 EDU503 Foundations of Education 3

 EDU504 Introduction to Special 3

 Education

 EDU510 Introduction to Classroom 3

 Instruction

 EDU525 English Language 3

 Developmental Strategies for

 English Language Learners

 ENG403 Multi-Ethnic Children's 3

 Literature

 HIS320 California History 3

 MAT221 Math for Elementary Teachers 3

-I
+Ι

+MAT222 Math for Elementary Teachers 3

+II

+MAT241 Introduction to Probability 3

+and Statistics

+PSY285 Child Development 3

+SCI222 Science for Elementary 3

+Teachers